orpd0523/olga-perez-capstone/README.md

 # Capstone

-A todo list that motivates the user to compelete tasks by keeping an avatar alive.
+A todo list that motivates the user to complete tasks by keeping an avatar alive.
 This application can be used by anyone that needs to get organized.